Retail Media Monetisation Strategies

-One of the most obvious yet often overlooked tasks of bringing operations in-house is the struggle to actually find the talent.
+One of the most obvious yet often overlooked tasks of bringing operations in-house is the struggle actually to find the talent.
 The shift to remote work has alleviated much of this concern for brands that aren’t located in central locations.
 However, these skill sets in demand may be new to your recruiting team.
-Make sure your recruiters are educated on the best types of employees to fit niche roles like trader, producer or marketing data analyst.
+Ensure your recruiters are educated on the best types of employees to fit niche roles like trader, producer or marketing data analyst.

 One of the benefits of external agencies is the continuous education their employees receive.
 Not only do they have internal training plans, but they are also learning about new technologies and services that the agency is employing for their other brands.
 When bringing operations in-house, that benefit can be lost without a plan for keeping internal employees educated on current trends.
 Ensure your teams are tapped into your company’s Learning & Development group, and that a separate track is built for them to attend conferences, trainings and conduct self-directed learning on topics they encounter on a daily basis.